 Have you ever wondered if you are living beyond what you were designed for?
 Wondered what are the signs of burnout?

-I once was the queen of busy and I wore my busy badge of honor.
+At one point in time, I was the queen of busy and I wore my busy badge of honor.
 I even busy-bragged on Facebook about all I was doing.

 Oh, there were warning signs of burnout, all kinds of them, but I just kept assuring myself I was a strong, confident woman, one who could handle the stress and chaos that had become my life.
 Wasn’t it like that for everyone?
 Wasn’t this how modern life is like?
 I told myself.